Dusty Rhodes: World Wrestling Federation (1989–1991)

 In October a Rhodes fan, Sapphire, began to be featured at ringside during his televised matches.
 Rhodes would eventually invite the woman to come in the ring and dance with her after a victory.
 She would become his manager and was named "Sapphire".
 As Dusty represented "The Common Man", she was intended to represent the "common woman".
-On November 23, 1989 at The Survivor Series he led a quartet dubbed The Dream Team composed of Brutus Beefcake, Tito Santana, and The Red Rooster to victory against The Enforcers (Big Bossman, The Honkytonk Man, Rick Martel, and Akeem).
-Rhodes would finish the year dispatching Bossman in house show matches around the country, sometimes in "ball and chain" encounters.
+On November 23, 1989, at The Survivor Series he led a quartet dubbed The Dream Team composed of Brutus Beefcake, Tito Santana, and The Red Rooster to victory against The Enforcers (Big Boss Man, The Honky Tonk Man, Rick Martel, and Akeem).
+Rhodes would finish the year dispatching Boss Man in house show matches around the country, sometimes in "ball and chain" encounters.

 Having finished the year with just one untelevised loss, Dusty entered 1990 as a dominant force within the World Wrestling Federation.
 He competed in the 1990 Royal Rumble and eliminated Bret Hart before in turn being thrown over the top rope by Earthquake.
-After dispatching the Bossman, he next became embroiled in a heated storyline with "Macho King" Randy Savage and his manager/partner Sensational Queen Sherri, who in turn found a rival in Sapphire.
+After dispatching the Boss Man, he next became embroiled in a heated storyline with "Macho King" Randy Savage and his manager/partner Sensational Queen Sherri, who in turn found a rival in Sapphire.
 Rhodes began facing the former WWF World Champion on the house show circuit.
-As with Bossman he was victorious in every encounter, although each would come by countout.
-On the March 25th, 1990 episode of WWF Superstars he finally faced Savage in a televised encounter; Rhodes won via disqualification after Queen Sherri interfered.
+As with Boss Man he was victorious in every encounter, although each would come by countout.
+On the March 25, 1990 episode of WWF Superstars he finally faced Savage in a televised encounter; Rhodes won via disqualification after Queen Sherri interfered.
 After a confrontation between the two couples, Savage's ex-manager Miss Elizabeth allied herself with Rhodes and Sapphire and was instrumental in helping them win the WWF's first mixed tag-team match during WrestleMania VI.

-Rhodes suffered a foot injury a few weeks later, leading to his temporary removal from the house show circuit and replacement by Roddy Piper.
+Rhodes suffered a foot injury a few weeks later, leading to his temporary removal from the house show circuit and replaced by Roddy Piper.
 He returned on May 12 and resumed his house show series against Savage.
 This time his dominance was more profound as he started to defeat The Macho Man by pinfall around the country.
-This continued until June 3, 1990 when Dusty's lengthy undefeated streak was finally ended by Savage in West Palm Beach, FL.
+This continued until June 3, 1990, when Dusty's lengthy undefeated streak was finally ended by Savage in West Palm Beach, Florida.
 Rhodes began teaming with Sapphire to face Savage and Sherri on house shows, resuming his winning streak and remaining undefeated.
 Later that summer Sapphire began to receive gifts from an unnamed benefactor during Dusty's televised matches.
 At SummerSlam Sapphire no-showed her scheduled match with Queen Sherri.
-Later that night Dusty was scheduled to face Randy Savage in a one-on-one encounter; prior to the match Ted Dibiase announced that Sapphire had left Rhodes for The Million Dollar Man's money.
+Later that night Dusty was scheduled to face Randy Savage in a one-on-one encounter; prior to the match Ted DiBiase announced that Sapphire had left Rhodes for The Million Dollar Man's money.
 Distracted and distraught, Rhodes was pinned by Savage.